 After graduation, political science majors are employed in almost every part of the public and private sectors.
 Some graduates go to law school or accept positions with government at the federal, state, or local level -- the traditional goal of political science majors -- but many go into business, the arts, public relations, teaching in secondary schools, campaign consulting, urban and regional planning, or journalism.
 Others pursue any of the other careers common to liberal arts majors.
 And some political science majors have gone on to quite lucrative careers, as the New York Times has reported.
 Studies on employer preferences show that the writing and research skills and creative thinking abilities offered by a political science degree can be quite valuable in the contemporary job market.

 Political Science majors from Cal State LA are regularly admitted to national and regional law schools.
 Admits over the last few years include Boston College, Chapman University, Columbia University, DePaul University, Loyola, New York University, Pepperdine, Southwestern, University of La Verne, UC Davis, UC Hastings College of Law, the University of Chicago, Yale, University of San Diego, and the University of Santa Clara.
-Our students have been accepted for graduate training at a wide range of institutions, including Arizona State University, Brown University, Claremont Graduate School, Emory University, Florida State University, George Washington University, the London School of Economics, the New School (NYC), the University of Hawaii, UC Santa Barbara, UC Riverside, the University of Southern California, and the University of Texas at Austin.
+Our students have been accepted for graduate training at a wide range of institutions, including Arizona State University, Brown University, Claremont Graduate School, Emory University, Princeton, Florida State University, George Washington University, the London School of Economics, the New School (NYC), the University of Hawaii, UC Santa Barbara, UC Riverside, the University of Southern California, and the University of Texas at Austin.

-Cal State LA graduates have occupied important positions in the public sector at the federal, state, and local levels.
+State LA graduates have occupied important positions in the public sector at the federal, state, and local levels.
 At least eight graduates of Cal State LA have served as members of the United States House of Representatives.
 Some activities of recent alumni can be found on our "Alumni Profiles" page.

 Useful discussions of political science careers can be found at the website of the American Political Science Association and on College Express.
 Students are encouraged to consult with faculty about their future plans after graduation, as well as to visit the campus Career Development Center, and to join the Department's Facebook page and LinkedIn Alumni network.

-Brochures from the American Political Science Association:
+Entering the Political Science Field